+How to Increase Upload File Size in WordPress?
 If you’ve ever tried uploading a large file to WordPress and encountered an error due to the upload file size limit, don’t worry—you’re not alone.
 Many hosting providers set default upload size limits that might be too low for your needs.
-Fortunately, there are multiple ways to increase the maximum upload file size in WordPress.
+Fortunately, there are multiple ways to increase WordPress upload size.
 In this guide, we’ll explore various methods to achieve this.

 Table Of Contents